Everything you need to know about Machu Picchu’s altitude & how to prepare.

-The Guardian’s hut (where the classical panorama is taken), is considerably higher than the temple of the condors.
+The Guardian’s hut (the iconic viewpoint), is considerably higher than the temple of the condors.
 Many ancient stairs and dirt paths connect the different regions, but all in all, it’s still a difference of height of approximately 70 meters – even if you just stick to the classic round tour through Machu Picchu!

 Then there is the mountain behind Machu Picchu.
 It is called Huayna Picchu and 2,693 meters high.
 Huayna Picchu is thus 260 meters higher than the ruins of Machu Picchu.
 The trek is very hard, often called “The stairs of death”.
 If you want to know more about it, read my guide to climbing Huayna Picchu.
 As an alternative, there is also Machu Mountain, which is higher yet (altitude of 3,083 meters) but equally as demanding.
 There are, however, no visible remains of the Inca empire to be seen at its top.

-Regardless of what most tourist to Peru might fear, altitude sickness (sometimes wrongly called Mountain sickness) will be NO problem within in Machu Picchu.
-If you are coming from a place with a very low elevation (like from the coast), you will probably notice the difference in altitude, possibly some light nausea & shortness of breath.
-Walking through the remains of the Inca civilization might be a tad more difficult at such a high altitude for you as well.
+Regardless of what most tourist to Peru might fear, altitude sickness (sometimes wrongly called mountain sickness) will be NO problem within in Machu Picchu.
+Like detailed above, it really just starts above 2,500 meters.
+If you are coming from a place with a very low elevation (like from the coast), you will probably notice the difference in altitude, possibly some light nausea & shortness of breath & very maybe mild altitude sickness.

 On the Inca Trail, altitude sickness can be a true problem, though.
 The highest point of the Inca trail is at 4,215 meters (13,828 feet).
 The best idea is to start the altitude acclimatization process very early.
 Spent a couple of days in a lower region of Peru or just relax a day or two in Ollantaytambo and the Sacred Valley.
 Other than that, there are various medications against altitude sickness, but taking it slowly is the best (and cheapest) medicine.
 Your body needs some time to acclimatize after arriving.

 Caveat: The older (and less fit) you are, the harder it will be for your body to adjust to the higher altitudes.
 Only a couple of years ago, a British tourist died at age 68 in Machu Picchu.
 He suffered a fatal heart attacked, caused by the high altitude.
-But do not be scared – with good preparation people of all ages can easily see Machu Picchu!
+But that’s actually the only Machu Picchu altitude sickness death I am aware of.
+So, do not be scared – with good preparation people of all ages can easily see Machu Picchu!